World’s First Bridal Swimsuit Debuts During Paris Fashion Week

-During Paris Fashion Week, attendees were stunned when Chanel dropped the curtain on its Mediterranean-inspired spring-summer 2019 fashion show with an eye-popping first of its kind design that has everyone abuzz.
+During Paris Fashion Week, attendees were stunned when Chanel dropped the curtain on its Mediterranean-inspired spring-summer 2019 fashion show with an eye-popping design that has everyone abuzz.

-It isn’t uncommon for haute couture designers to end runway spectaculars with a big bang, which often is a sneak peek at a bride wearing a gorgeous gown, reported Harper’s Bazaar.
-Italian model Vittoria Ceretti debuted Chanel’s glittering wedding dress that really wasn’t a dress at all.
-In fact, she could have easily dove into the nearby fountain with it on, although we wouldn’t suggest it considering how much it probably costs.
+It isn’t uncommon for haute couture designers to end runway spectaculars with a big bang, often doing so with a sneak peek at a bride wearing a gorgeous gown, per Harper’s Bazaar.
+Italian model Vittoria Ceretti debuted Chanel’s glittering wedding dress — one that really wasn’t a dress at all.
+In fact, she could have easily dove into the nearby fountain with it on, although it may have been a poor notion, considering how much it appeared to cost.

-Guests attending the spectacular event at the Grand Palais were settled in poolside in the serene garden of a cozy and romantic Italian villa that contradicted the snowing outdoors blanketing Paris.
+Guests attending the spectacular event at the Grand Palais were settled in, poolside, in the serene garden of a cozy and romantic Italian villa.
+The balmy atmosphere contradicted the snow outdoors, blanketing Paris.
 The show kicked off with Chanel’s highly anticipated suiting and pastel cocktail dresses.
 Eveningwear debuted in crisp black and white coloring, with a few candy-colored hues.

-A bride strolled along the tan concrete path wearing an ornately embellished one-piece swimsuit and a bridal swim cap with an attached cathedral-length veil.
-It gave a whole new meaning to a beach wedding.
+A bride strolled along the tan concrete path wearing an ornately embellished one-piece swimsuit, and a bridal swim cap with an attached cathedral-length veil.
+It gave a whole new meaning to the beach wedding aesthetic.

 The Italian model wore the glitzy and glamorous bathing suit for Chanel’s new approach to the “haute couture wedding dress,” reported Syracuse.com.
-The white and silver-sequined base shone in the bright set lighting with pink and blue-beaded embellishment to complement the coloring in what Chanel is calling the first ever wedding swimsuit.
+The white and silver-sequined base shone in the bright lighting, complete with pink and blue-beaded embellishment to complement the coloring.

-Harper’s Bazaar described the silver beaded and paillette embroidered swimsuit as “fully-encrusted swimwear paired with an over-the-top veil.”
-The shimmering long sequined veil was gathered at the nap of the sparkling swim cap that fastened under the models’ chin.
-The swimming suit had thin spaghetti straps and cut-out sides revealing a sliver of skin.
+Harper’s Bazaar described the silver beaded and paillette-embroidered swimsuit as “fully-encrusted swimwear paired with an over-the-top veil.”
+The shimmering sequined veil was gathered at the base of the sparkling swim cap — one that fastened under the model’s chin.
+The swimming suit had thin spaghetti straps, and cut-out sides revealing a sliver of skin.

-The ensemble was paired with slip-on heels that also were glittery.
-The expressions on people’s faces in the crowd were a mix of shock, “what the heck is that” and grins as people whipped their phones out and shot video and pics.
+The ensemble was paired with slip-on heels that were also glittering.
+The expressions on people’s faces in the crowd were a mix of shock, confusion, and smiles as people whipped their phones out to capture the look.

-Ceretti looked stunning as always with her dark blue smokie colored eye make-up and bright red lips.
+Ceretti looked stunning as always, focusing on her dark-blue smoky eye makeup and bright red lips.

 View this post on Instagram